k-bosko/k-bosko.github.io/_posts/2020-04-21-How-to-Correctly-Set-Up-Internal-IP-Filter-in-Google-Analytics.md

 I have here two views - `All Web Site Data` and `Test View`.
 This will be useful later when we will be testing the internal Filter.
 So if you don't have the `Test View` create it now (Admin -> Create View on the right pane).

-Make sure that you added only `All Web Site Data` to `Selected views`, while `Test View` is not selected.
+Make sure that you added only `All Web Site Data` to Selected views, while `Test View` is not selected.
 Don't forget to Save.

 ## Troubleshooting 1 - No IP Anonymization

 Theoretically, setting up the Filter as described above should suffice.
 My mistake, however, was to allow IP anonymization on my Minimal Mistakes website.

-So you want to make sure that `anonymization_ip` is disabled in `_config.yml`:
+So you want to make sure that `anonymize_ip` is set to false in `_config.yml`:

 ```yml
 # Analytics